Entanglement Entropy of the Two-Dimensional +-J Ising Model on the Nishimori Line: Model and Entanglement Entropy

-Figure~1 shows the phase diagram of this model with respect to $p$ and the temperature $T$ in the thermodynamic limit~\cite{Morgenstern, Hasenbusch, Honecker1, Thomas}.
-There is a ferromagnetic region, where $T$ is sufficiently low and $p$ is close to unity.
-The dashed curve denotes the Nishimori line, which is specified by the Nishimori condition~\cite{Nishimori1, Nishimori2}
+where $\sigma_\ell^{m} = \pm 1$ denotes the Ising spin in the $\ell$-th column and $m$-th row.
+The interactions in the vertical and horizontal lattice directions are, respectively, denoted by $I_{\ell}^{m}$ and $J_{\ell}^{m}$.
+These parameters randomly take the values $- J < 0$ and $J > 0$, respectively, with the probability $p$ and $1 - p$.
+We assume that there is no external field.
+Figure~1 shows the phase diagram of this model~\cite{Morgenstern, Hasenbusch, Honecker1, Thomas}.
+There is a ferromagnetic region when $T$ is sufficiently low and $p$ is close to unity.
+The dashed curve denotes the Nishimori line, which is specified by~\cite{Nishimori1, Nishimori2}

-where $k$ denotes Boltzmann constant.
-On the curve, the random average of the thermal expectation value of the bond energy can be exactly evaluated as
+where $k$ denotes the Boltzmann constant.
+On the curve, the thermal average of the bond energy can be exactly expressed as~\cite{Nishimori1, Nishimori2}

-The dashed curve crosses the phase boundary at the Nishimori point $( p, T ) = ( p_{\rm c}^{~}, T_{\rm c}^{~} )$ shown by the black dot.
-It should be noted that $\langle \varepsilon \rangle$ in Eq.~(3) shows no singularity at this point.
-Along the Nishimori line, the singularity in the thermodynamic free energy thus comes from the thermodynamic entropy only.
-The boundary between ferro- and paramagnetic phases changes its nature at the Nishimori point.
-Below the point the transition is in the percolation universality, and above the point it is in the Ising universality.
-If $p$ is slightly larger than $p_{\rm c}^{~}$, a reentrant phase transition can be observed with increasing temperature $T$.
+The curve crosses the phase boundary at the Nishimori point $( p, T ) = ( p_{\rm c}^{~}, T_{\rm c}^{~} )$.
+Below the point, the phase transition belongs to the percolation universality~\cite{Jacobsen}, and above the point, it is the Ising universality.
+Note that $\langle \varepsilon \rangle$ in Eq.~(3) shows no singularity in any temperature.